Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Parameterizations

 Note that $\sigma_{t_i} = \tilde \sigma_{t_i} \sqrt{\Delta t_i}$, where $\tilde \sigma_{t_i} = a\sqrt{\frac{t_i}{1-t_i}}$ for Flow-GRPO SDE and $\tilde \sigma_{t_i} = a$ for Dance-GRPO SDE.

-This derivation clarifies how the intrinsic parameters of the flow model ($t_i$) and the chosen noise scale ($\sigma_{t_i}$) jointly determine the magnitude of value guidance $\Omega(t_i)$ required to navigate the reverse SDE towards the soft-optimal policy.
+This derivation clarifies how the intrinsic parameters of the flow model ($t_i$) and the chosen noise scale ($\sigma_{t_i}$) jointly determine the magnitude of value guidance $\Omega(t_i)$ required to navigate the reverse SDE towards the optimal policy.